HTTP5214-Winter2023/starter/standup-logs/sophia-standup-log.md

 ## Jan 25th
 Last time, I worked on creating a github branch.

 Today, I'm going to work on selecting a main pain point, and selecting a group.
 I went with the boilerplate group.
+Stephen was scrum master.

 Here's a list of stuff that's blocking me from moving ahead with my work:
 - continueing to fix my github branch